flows-network/docs/docs/concepts/what-is-a-connector.md

 # What is a Connector

-WasmHaiku introduces the inbound connector and outbound connectors.
+flows.network introduces the inbound connector and outbound connectors.

 An inbound connector acts as a webhook server for a SaaS.It receives events from the SaaS and triggers the flow function.